 It’s really important to keep an eye on business-as-usual operations, as seemingly-small incidents can spiral out of control to have a negative effect on availability levels and customer satisfaction.
 Simple things can make a big difference here.
 For example, placing a whiteboard near the service desk with a list of the top ten problems makes it easy for service desk analysts to link incidents to problems such that trends can be identified later on.
 Or if the service desk has a team meeting, ask the problem manager (or equivalent) to attend to update them on any new problems and updates and workarounds for existing problems.

-Finally, don’t forget to close the loop and let the service desk know when a problem record has been fixed and closed.
+Finally, don’t forget to close the problem management loop and let the service desk know when a problem record has been fixed and closed.
 There’s nothing worse for a service desk than to have to call a list of customers about an issue that was sorted out months ago (which happens when incident and problem management don’t work together well).When it comes to both incident & problem mgmt, don't forget continual improvement says @Vawns.
 Here she explains. #ITSM #ServiceDesk #ITIL4 Click To Tweet

 4. Don’t Forget Continual Improvement of Incident and Problem Management

 Get proactive!
 Get incident and problem management to work as a team to view service performance throughout the month.
 Have a process to automatically raise a new proactive problem record if availability targets are threatened so that things can be done to prevent further issues.
 Don’t just sit there waiting to fail the SLA.
 And keep moving forward – small incremental improvements can really build up over time; it’s called the marginal gains effect.

-Build CSI into your process for looking at “own goals” when reviewing major incidents and lessons learned when resolving problems and known errors.
-Add them to your CSI register so that these improvement ideas are documented, tracked, and – most importantly – acted on.
+Build continual improvement into your process for looking at “own goals” when reviewing major incidents and lessons learned when resolving problems and known errors.
+Add them to your improvement register so that these improvement ideas are documented, tracked, and – most importantly – acted on.
+Especially for problem managment.